SteenOmicsLab/MGHPCC/README.md

 #### 5. update the settings_userinput.sh file

-Please following instructions in the settings_userinput.sh file; update the versions of MSFragger, Philosopher and IonQuant
+Please following instructions in the settings_userinput.sh file; update the versions of MSFragger, Philosopher and IonQuant.

 #### 6. Run